So you’ve made the decision to lose weight.

-The easiest way to get your water consumption in is by getting a water bottle with measurements on the side, and dedicate an amount of water per day you will drink.
+The easiest way to get your water consumption is by getting a water bottle with measurements on the side, and dedicate an amount of water per day you will drink.

 I personally love Nalgene bottles.
-I drink three full ones a day.
+I drink three full bottles a day.
 I have gotten to the point where I absolutely hate all flavored drinks except coffee.
 Now and then I will take a sip of soda, and drink a tea but that's about it.
-I love water now and I take my water bottle everywhere with me.
+I love water and I take my water bottle everywhere with me.
 Yes, you will have to use the restroom a lot but over time as your body adjusts to drinking this amount of water, you won't feel that urge as much.
-I will go as far to say that you WILL NOT lose weight without adequate water consumption.
-So if nothing else, drink your water!!!!!!
+I will go as far as to say that you WILL NOT lose weight without adequate water consumption.
+So if nothing else, drink your water!

 3.Eliminate ONE bad eating habit

 So when I first started losing weight, I had a bad habit of bored eating.
 I would eat all the junk in the house when I was home, so I eliminated everything that I usually snacked on.
 Chips, candy, cookies, Cheez-Its, Pop-Tarts, you name it.
 I replaced it with lots of fruit.
 Not having it in the house helped so much and to this day, if I keep any junk in the house, I will eat it.